 Control & Psychological Harm

-Here I begin to recognise the patterns of control that quietly undo safety – gaslighting, invalidation, withholding, surveillance, coercion, and even forms of toxic positivity.
-I reflect not only on how they appeared on the surface, but also on how they landed in my body.
-When I could finally name the pattern, something shifted.
+I stay with not only how they appeared on the surface, but also how they were felt in my body.
+When I could finally name the pattern, something shifted in me.
 Boundaries and support became possible.

 New reflections are shared fortnightly.